hengshuaiyao/HengshuaiYao.github.io/README.md

 a game of our team.
 The player was based on hierachical reinforcement learning.
 <video src="videos/2d simulation game short.mp4" width="640" height="400" autoplay controls preload></video>

-Keeping ball away from opponents (2 by 3).
-The team mates have to work together by either dribbling, passing or running.
+Keeping ball away from opponents is a basic skill at the lower level in the hierachical of the decision module of the soccer player.
+The player was trained using a nueral network to dribble or pass the ball, or run to an advantage positon.
 <video src="videos/KeepBallawayFromOpponents.mp4" width="640" height="400" autoplay controls preload></video>

 ## Tetris
 Using a policy iteration algorithm to play a tetris game.
-In this game, only considering the "S" and "Z" shapes (harder than the original game)
+In this game, only considering the "S" and "Z" shapes (harder than the original game).
+The player was trained with data of randomly playing the game.
 <video src="videos/SZ tetris game short.mp4" width="640" height="400" autoplay controls preload></video>

 ## MaxRank